nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ## Delete Operation ##

+{% include note.html content="Please make sure that all query parameters are encoded with the appropriate code." %}

 ### Delete by *'id'* ###

 The API supports the conditional delete interaction which allows a provider to delete an existing pointer based on the search parameter `_id` which refers to the logical id of the pointer.